Artichoke Dance Community Based Programs.

 Artichoke Dance is a national leader in eco-arts activism and community engagement programs.

-We work with presenters, organizations and communities to create meaningful place-based programs.
+We work with communities and organizations to create meaningful place-based programs infused with eco-arts activism.

 Gowanus Visions involved local artists, high school students, and community organizations through months of activities leading to a day-long festival.